Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Methods

-The experiment utilizes a 76GHz TI IWR1843 radar boost board and a DCA1000EVM data capture card to build the data collection system, as shown in Fig. \ref{experiment-scene}.
-The configurations of the general radar system parameters are specified in Table \ref{radar_config}.
-The radar board has a 4 GHz bandwidth, with 2 TX and 4RX antennas.
-The system is powered with 5 V. The configured radar system generates 25 frames per second (fps).
-Two USB interfaces (one for IWR1843 radar board, one for DCA100EVM) are connected to the laptop for system configuration.
+The experiment utilizes a 76 GHz TI IWR1843 radar board and a DCA1000EVM data capture card to build the data collection system, as shown in Fig. \ref{experiment-scene}.
+The configurations of the radar system are specified in Table \ref{radar_config}.
+The radar has a 4 GHz bandwidth, with 3 TX and 4 RX antennas, powered with 5 V. The power consumption under described configuration is 1.8 W. The system generates 25 frames per second (fps).
+Two USB interfaces (one for IWR1843 radar board, one for DCA1000EVM) are connected to the laptop for system configuration.
 One Ethernet cable with high-speed data transmission capability (1 Gbps) is used to transfer raw data from the radar to laptop via the software TI mmWave Studio\footnote{See https://www.ti.com/tool/MMWAVE-STUDIO}.
-The raw data are then processed via Matlab R2020b.

-\subsection{Radar signal processing}
+\subsection{Radar Signal Processing}

 The raw data exported from the radar are defined as a 5D data cube of size $N_{fm}\times{N_{tx}}\times{N_{rx}}\times{N_{c}}\times{N_{s}}$ where $N_{fm}$, $N_{tx}$, $N_{rx}$, $N_{c}$ and $N_{s}$ are the numbers of the radar frames in one meal session, transmitters (1), receivers (4), chirps in one frame (128), and sample points (128) in one chirp, respectively.
 Considering that we only use 1 transmitter and 4 receivers, the term $N_{tx}\times{N_{rx}}$ is replaced with $N_v$ which denotes the number of virtual antennas ($N_v=4$).
 Hence, a 4D data cube $N_{fm}\times{N_v}\times{N_{c}}\times{N_{s}}$ represents the raw data of a meal session.
-As mentioned in Section II-A, a frame of a SISO radar is represented by $R$ (with size $N_c\times{N_s}$, Fig. \ref{radar-theory} (d)), the 4D data cube can also be written in $N_{fm}\times{N_v}\times{R}$.
+As mentioned in Section \uppercase\expandafter{\romannumeral2}-A, a frame of a SISO radar is represented by $R$ (with size $N_c\times{N_s}$, Fig. \ref{radar-theory}(d)), the 4D data cube can also be written in $N_{fm}\times{N_v}\times{R}$.
 Subsequently, several steps are applied to extract the meaningful features, as shown in Fig. \ref{radar_process}.